uma-dev/spring-boot-notes/notes.md

             - ```GenerationType.SEQUENCE```
             - ```GenerationType.TABLE```
             - Use custom, create implementation of org.hibernate.id.IdentifierGenerator
         - @Column(name="class_name_snake_case") -> If not used, the Table and Column name will be the same as Java field and could cause tons of problems in case of refactoring.

 - __DAO__
     - Create an interface
     - Define DAO implementation
         - @Repository: Translates JDBC exceptions
         - @Autowired: Inject the entity manager
         - @Override: Override the constructor defined in the interface
-        - @Transactional: Automatically begin and end the transaction for JPA code
+        - @Transactional: Automatically begin and end the transaction for JPA code.
+NOT NEEDED for queries

 ### Bean Scopes